dillondaudert/Hearthstone-AI/src/game-interface/README.md

 ####save-load.py
 Helper functions to save and load game states in a manageable way.

+####state-actions.py
+Function for returning a list of valid actions from a given game state.

 ####visualize.py
 Display the game as it is played